andrewgrow/andrewgrow.github.io/about.md

     nav: "left_navigation_menu"
 ---

-**Hello everyone!** Our names are Andrew & Daniel Gahov.
+**Hello everyone!** Our names are Andrew & Danil Gahov.
 We are making various mobile and web projects.

 This web-site is our small presentation page.
 You may see different materials about our programming projects here.